Purple Prairie Clover

 Maintenance

 Plant in mass for the most attractive appearance.
 Foliage is ornamental even after blooms are gone.
 Purple Prairie Clover is common throughout the Great Plains, but has a more limited and spotty range in Texas.
-It can be found in most soil types, but is most often found on silty loams or sandy substrates.
-Typical habitat includes dry plains, prairies, hillsides, open woodlands, sandhills, and roadsides.
-It occurs on dry and moist sites.
 Due to its deep taproot, it is able to persist in areas where other shallow-rooted species cannot.
 Similar appearance to Dalea compacta, but its native habitat is further west.
-The Dalea species more commonly grown commercially.
-Propagation: seed.
+Native habitat: dry plains, prairies, hillsides, open woodlands, sandhills, and roadsides.

 Blooms June-September.
 Grows in clumps of stiff, upright stems.
 Leaves are a few centimeters long and finely divided into 3 to 7 leaflets.
 Flowers are clustered in a thimble-shaped arrangement which blooms from the bottom to the top.
 The fruit is a legume pod that contains one or two seeds.
 Larval host: Southern Dogface Sulphur and Reakirt’s Blue.